fbpx

 By Davy Crockett

-Marcy Schwam, from Massachusetts, was an ultrarunning pioneer in the 1970s and early 1980s, during an era when some people still believed long-distance running was harmful to women.
+Marcy Schwam (1953-) from Massachusetts, was an ultrarunning pioneer in the 1970s and early 1980s, during an era when some people still believed long-distance running was harmful to women.
 She won about 30 ultramarathons and set at least six world records at all ultra-distances from 50 km to six-days.
-At one point she ran 100 miles faster than any woman had ever run that far.
+She was the third person inducted into the American Ultrarunning Hall of Fame.

 She was bold, brazen, with an impressive “get-out-of-my-way” attitude and racing style.
 She would take command of a race and preferred to lead rather than follow.
 This courageous attitude also helped to break through the stigma held against women runners of the time.
 She dared to be the only woman in a race.
 She inspired many other women to get into the sport and reach high.